 Although chemotherapy is not as invasive as radical cystectomy, it can still cause sexual dysfunction.
 For instance, intravesical chemotherapy may cause irritation and pain in your penis.
 This, in turn, can make it painful for you to engage in sex.
 Moreover, chemotherapy can greatly reduce your libido.

 Radiation therapy is usually done in combination with chemotherapy.
 The purpose of radiation therapy is to destroy any remaining cancer cells in the body, especially if you’ve already had a TUR.

 The tumor may have been removed through the transurethral resection but there might still be some cancerous cells left.
 Radiation therapy will kill those remaining cells and prevent them from further spreading.

 Just like chemotherapy, radiation therapy can also cause nausea, vomiting, and reduced sexual desire.
 In addition, radiation therapy for bladder cancer is also associated with erectile dysfunction.

 Needless to say, it’s important for you to undergo treatment for bladder cancer, even though you know that the treatment can compromise your sexual function.
 You can ask your doctor to help you manage whatever sexual dysfunction you may experience during or after your treatment.

 For instance, if you developed erectile dysfunction, you can ask your doctor if taking male sex enhancement supplements won’t mess up your treatment.
-You can opt for male sex enhancement supplements like Malegenix which contains natural ingredients.
+You can opt for male sex enhancement supplements which contains natural ingredients.